epfl-lara/bolts/data-structures/map/mutablemap/README.md

 # Verified Mutable Map in Scala

-This project contains a Verified implementation of the `LongMap` from the scala standard library.
+This project contains a verified implementation of the `LongMap` from the scala standard library, as well as a `HashMap` implementation that builds upon the `LongMap`, also verified.

 ## Setup